 ONE COUPLE'S CRUSADE TO SAVE THE CREATURES THAT SOME CONSIDER VERMIN

 A tiny black face peers through the open gate, not daring to go out.
-A couple of minutes later, another furry body runs past – he is the first vervet monkey to step into a land of unknown mysteries, his new home.
-Soundlessly, other members of the troop follow, the juveniles first, the females and their babies last.
+A few minutes later, another furry body runs past – he is the first vervet monkey to step into a land of unknown mysteries, his new home.
+Soundlessly, other troop members follow – the juveniles first, the females and their babies last.
 Some climb the bridges of tree stumps that have been placed over the fence.
-Some prefer to walk through the gates of the enclosure, as if they know it was opened just for them.
+Some prefer to walk through the gates of the enclosure as if they know it was opened just for them.
 As they explore, they smell the air and climb the trees; they scan the horizon and mark their new territory, oblivious to the observers taking pictures.
 They are free, and this is all that matters.

-As a wildlife journalist I have visited many wildlife sanctuaries.
+As a wildlife journalist, I have visited many wildlife sanctuaries.
 When I first arrived at Riverside Wildlife Rehabilitation Centre (RWRC) in Phalaborwa, South Africa, I expected to meet people who cared about animals, and I was not disappointed.
-The owners of this 12ha primate rehabilitation facility, Primatologists Bob and Lynne Venter, are a delightful couple, and the 400 vervet monkeys and 96 chacma baboons they look after are spread out in several good-sized and exceptionally well-kept enclosures.
+The owners of this 12-ha primate rehabilitation facility, Primatologists Bob and Lynne Venter, are a delightful couple.
+The 400 vervet monkeys and 96 chacma baboons they look after are in several good-sized and exceptionally well-kept enclosures.

-Bob and Lynne’s unlimited passion, and their vast amount of scientific (and legal) knowledge, means their work goes beyond providing a safe heaven for abused or injured wildlife.
-At the RWRC, the animals are not only brought back to health, they are reintroduced into their natural habitat.
+Bob and Lynne’s unlimited passion and vast scientific (and legal) knowledge means their work goes beyond providing a haven for abused or injured wildlife.
+At the RWRC, the animals are not only brought back to health but they are also reintroduced into their natural habitat.

 It all started in 1992.
-Bob, who ran a construction company at the time, rescued a three-day-old vervet monkey from a farmer.
+Bob, who ran a construction company then, rescued a three-day-old vervet monkey from a farmer.
 The farmer had shot the mother and intended to smash the tiny creature against a wall when no one volunteered to keep it.
 As a reward, 14 charges were made against Bob for defending the animal.

 Back then, South African law listed vervet monkeys and chacma baboons as vermin and pests.
-Interfering with a person in the process of killing any of these animals was a criminal offense.
-Bob was sent to court and asked to hand the baby monkey to the authorities who would no doubt kill it.
+Interfering with a person in the process of killing any of these animals was a criminal offence.
+Bob was sent to court and asked to hand the baby monkey to the authorities, who would no doubt kill it.
 Naturally, Bob refused.

 14 charges were made against Bob for defending a monkey

 On the day of his trial, Bob took the monkey with him.
-The magistrate and members of the court were not impressed, but after a lengthy trial, they were incapable of finding him guilty of any of the charges brought against him, ‘because I acted in a inexplicable fashion by saving this animal,’ Bob recalls with satisfaction.
+The magistrate and members of the court were not impressed.
+Still, after a lengthy trial, they could not find him guilty of any of the charges brought against him ‘because I acted inexplicably by saving this animal,’ Bob recalls with satisfaction.
 ‘It was the first time this happened in South Africa.
-That’s how it all started and what made me want to start a rehabilitation center for these animals.’
+That’s how it all started and what made me want to start a rehabilitation centre for these animals.’

 Right to life

-The Venters have never stopped fighting for the rights of these animals and have studied primate ecology as well as South African law.
-After many attempts, they successfully helped establish the National Environmental Management Biodiversity Act (NEMBA) which became law in 2004, giving protection to all CITES (Convention on International Trade in Endangered Species) listed animals.
+The Venters have never stopped fighting for the rights of these animals and have studied primate ecology and South African law.
+After many attempts, they successfully helped establish the National Environmental Management Biodiversity Act (NEMBA), which became law in 2004, protecting all CITES (Convention on International Trade in Endangered Species) listed animals.
 Vervet monkeys and chacma baboons have appeared on this listing since 1974.

 The Venters managed to change the law to give these animals protection